5 Benefits of Embedded Integration Platforms for SaaS Products

 Providing a great customer experience for integrations is difficult

-Building native integrations for your customers is only the first step.
+Building embedded integrations for your customers is only the first step.
 Supporting those integrations is the next one.
-The traditional approach to providing support for these integrations often results in a poor user experience.
+The traditional approach to supporting these integrations often results in a poor user experience.

 Native integrations, since they connect disparate systems over public networks, often generate more than their share of support tickets.
-Since integrations are usually invisible to customers, there's no way for them to review documentation and self-help instructions.
-Customer service teams are often unable to do much with integrations themselves and need to get engineering involved.
-This leads to much back-and-forth and long resolution times.
+Since integrations are usually invisible to customers, they have no documentation or self-help material.
+Customer service teams often must rely on engineering for answers.

-Customers too often end up frustrated with the integrations – the exact functionality you built to improve customer workflows and reduce friction and frustration.
+Customers become frustrated with the integrations – the exact functionality you built to improve customer workflows and reduce friction and frustration.

 Does each customer need to have a unique integration configuration?
 You can ensure that all configuration options are built into a single integration, allowing each customer to change credentials, endpoints, and everything else that's unique to them.

-You elevate the customer experience further by using the built-in integration marketplace to list your available integrations.
+You can elevate the customer experience further by using the built-in integration marketplace to list your available integrations.
 Customers can then select, configure, and enable their own integrations without waiting on support or engineering.
-They can perform first-level troubleshooting when there are issues using logs and monitoring tools.
+They can perform first-level issue troubleshooting using logs and monitoring tools.

-In short, an embedded integration platform addresses the challenges of building and deploying native integrations, allowing you to move your integrations from black-box second-class functionality to something you’re proud to showcase as a product feature.
+In short, an embedded integration platform addresses the challenges of building and deploying native integrations, allowing you to move your integrations from second-class, black-box functionality to something you're proud to show as a product feature.

 How is an enterprise integration platform different from an embedded integration platform?